redouterjs/react-router-template/README.md

 ## browser

-Client-side templates are defined with the following options:
+Browser templates are defined with the following options:

-* `routes` - the `<Route>` hierarchy required for react-router to match against and render
+* `routes` - the `<Route>` hierarchy required for react-router to match against and render.  **Supports async routes**
 * `createElement` - optional function passed to the `<RouterContext>`
 * `wrapComponent` - optional function that is passed the resulting `<RouterContext>`, allowing you to wrap / compose it in Providers (e.g. [react-redux's `<Provider>`][rrx]) or other additional React components

-The client-side lacks the `wrapHtml` option, because on the client React is primarily concerned with mounting the component onto an existing DOM, rather than producing any HTML string output.

-Again, all optional functions are evaluated as `Promise`s.
+`wrapComponent` is evaluated as `Promise`s, and thus can be either synchronous or asynchronous.

 ```
 import template from 'react-router-template';